 We recognize that some of our patients may feel anxious or apprehensive about receiving care.
 Our doctors and staff work hard to make sure you have a comfortable, positive experience.

 That’s why we are pleased to offer sedation for patients who need a little extra comfort before receiving treatment.
-Feeling anxious about receiving care should never prevent you from achieving the beautiful, healthy smile you deserve.
+Anxiety about receiving care should never prevent you from achieving the beautiful, healthy smile you deserve.

 Customized sedation that is safe and effective